lucavb/homebridge-hc-sr501/README.md

 ## Installation of other plugins

 I assume that this [Guide](https://github.com/nfarina/homebridge/wiki/Running-HomeBridge-on-a-Raspberry-Pi) was followed, so your homebridge config file is under /var/homebridge and you used the systemd version.
 Create a folder called other_plugins in that hombridge folder and checkout this repository inside that newly created folder.
+Change into that folder und run `npm i` to install any dependencies required for this plugin.

 Now you want to alter the file you placed under /etc/default/homebridge accordingly